shootismoke/mobile-app/README.md

 If you find a bug, or if you have an idea of a cool feature, please file an issue here.
 We really appreciate feedback and inputs.

-If you would like to help coding please read the Getting Started guide.
+If you would like to help coding please read on.

 ### Getting Started